 - Evaluate and develop a comprehensive strategy for abandonment based on external and internal analysis

 - Develop a multi-year business case, specifying key levers/scope of the improvement opportunities

 - Develop detailed implementation plan and governance structure for the implementation effort

 - Establish project kick-off and tracking methods for project success

-- Hand-over of the running project to the newly formed implementation governance structure
+- Handover of running the project to the newly formed implementation governance structure

 Improvement projects included focus areas in technology development, integrated supply chain management, regulatory focus areas, as well as shorter term incremental improvements.
-The defined value, over a 25-year portfolio, was approximately $1 billion.
+The defined value, over a 25-year portfolio, was approximately US$1 billion.
 We also supported project execution, which is currently on track.